-“Synchronicity is an ever present reality, for those with eyes to see.” –Carl Jung, Psychologist
+“Synchronicity is an ever present reality, for those with eyes to see.” –Carl Jung

 Last night I had an incredible experience at the Giants game that has not only inspired this post, but has renewed my faith in life, and all it’s amazingness.

 Before last night, I honestly hadn’t cared all that much about the return of baseball this year.
 Since baseball was a huge bond between me and my dad, there’s been a lot of bittersweetness surrounding the sport now that he’s gone.
-Part of my indifference also stems from the fact that so many players I loved (including my favorite, Angel Pagan) are no longer on the team, and another part of it is also because I’ve simply had too many other things on my mind, especially after deciding recently to quit a soul-sucking job.
+Part of my indifference also stemmed from the fact that so many players I loved (including my favorite, Angel Pagan) are no longer on the team, and another part of it is also because I’ve simply had too many other things on my mind, especially after deciding recently to quit a soul-sucking job and explore new ventures.
 Between all of that, I just haven’t felt excited for baseball season to start, which is most unusual for me.

 I had purchased tickets to Opening Night a few months back (when I’d felt more excited about the idea), and since I already had the tickets, I was going.
 I decided to invite my fabulous friend Leslie, whom I haven’t seen since we went to the Metallica Night ballgame in May of last year, and we made plans to meet at the game.